 iDive New England Blog

-Long-time New England scuba diver, Luis Figueroa, shares stories through iDive New England that immerse you in scuba diving explorations across New England-from shore diving, to boat diving, to river diving.
-With Figueroa’s tales of adventures and found treasure, you'll be inspired to try new dives and explore the New England dive scene.
+Have you read some of the iDive New England blog stories?
+New England scuba diver, Luis Figueroa, shares experience through iDive New England that immerse you in diving explorations across New England-from shore diving, to boat diving, to river diving.